 This year, we are exploring ways to bring events to more Burnet News Club members.
 Watch this space for any exciting opportunities your club might be interested in.

-BNC Live: Following the success of Justice, our immersive documentary theatre show, we are hosting our second immersive event on the 2nd of February, 2018.
+BNC Live: Following the success of Justice, our immersive documentary theatre show, we hosted our second immersive event on the 2nd of February, 2018.

-Burnet News Club members will help a first-time voter decide whether to vote for a pro-immigration or anti-immigration MP.
-The virtual event will take place across the country with hundreds of young people taking part in the choose-your-own-adventure film.
-They'll spend the day discussing their opinions with other young people around the UK.
-They'll receive live feedback from expert contributors and vote collectively on how the story progresses.
+Burnet News Club members helped a first-time voter decide whether to vote for a pro-immigration or anti-immigration MP.
+The virtual event took place in schools across the country with hundreds of young people taking part in the choose-your-own-adventure film.
+They spent the day discussing their opinions with other young people around the UK, receiving live feedback from expert contributors and voted collectively on how the story progressed.

-At the end of the day, the Burnet News Club will decide together; will Robyn vote for a pro-immigration or anti-immigration MP?
+At the end of the day, the Burnet News Club decided together on Robyn's vote for a pro-immigration or anti-immigration MP.
+You can see how the day played out here.

 We have created a new form of documentary theatre which uses teaching, theatre and documentary techniques to engage young people with important news stories.